-- What's the camera's video quality?
+- What's this camera's video quality?
 Is it a high-definition camera with high resolution?

-- Does the camera include features like two-way audio or facial recognition?
+- Does this camera include features like two-way audio or facial recognition?
 Do we need advanced features like these?

-- Does the security system have a mobile app?
+- Does this security system have a mobile app?
 Can I view footage on my mobile device if I receive an alert about a potential break-in?

-- How much file storage does the camera or security system have?
+- How much file storage does this camera or security system have?